Guide Dogs is a charity which provide a wide range of services to support blind and partially sighted people.

 - Regular and ongoing advice and support from Guide Dogs

-- Resources to support event
+- Resources to support fundraising, such as stock to sell

-- Payment of out of pocket expenses
+- Payment of out of pocket expenses in line with Guide Dogs volunteer expenses policy

 Our ambition is for a future where every person with sight loss has the confidence and support to live their lives to the full and we will not rest until people who are blind and partially sighted can enjoy the same freedom of movement as everyone else.